hapytex/django-antipatterns/troubleshooting/can-not-extract-filter-a-date-time-field-when-time-zones-are-enabled.md

-% MySQL can not extract/filter on attributes of a `date(time)` object when time zones are enabled
+% Can not extract/filter a `Date(Time)Field` when time zones are enabled
 ---
 type: troubleshooting
 ---